 This made my work more difficult as I needed to find out alternate mechanisms and also pursue the matter in my own name, which would be procedurally more intricate (as the watch had been purchased in his name and through his credit card).

 I was in a fix.
 INR 70,000 is not a huge sum.
 Should I just cut losses here instead of investing more money and time?
 As a startup founder working overtime, is it worth my time to chase these fraudsters until they cough up the money?

 My co-founder at iPleaders, Ramanuj Mukherjee, had an irrefutable argument.
 Our startup iPleaders builds practical law courses for entrepreneurs, managers and other businessmen.
 We also write for common people on how they can use law to protect their interests on our blog frequently.
 Apart from the moral responsibility of not allowing fraudsters to thrive in India, if we went through the whole process and documented every step – it will make a great case study from which others can learn.
-We even considered that we can use this as a case study on product liability for e-commerce businesses in India in our flagship course on entrepreneurship offered by National University of Juridical Sciences.
+We even considered that we can use this as a case study on product liability for e-commerce businesses in India in our course on cyber law.

 We decided to go on a full scale legal attack on swisswatchcompany.in.

 As I mentioned, the other methods would be longer and not as convenient, but I would have to proceed with them.
 Here are the reliefs I was looking for:

 Refund – Getting my money back was really my first concern.
 I had names of customer support staff and persons who claimed to be ‘sales managers’, the bill, saved copies of the refund policies on their website (these turned out to be handy as they took their website down), telephonic conversations and addresses.
 However, I did not know whether the names given by the people who had interacted with me were genuine.
 I also did not have information about the identity of the real owners behind the business.